lubuntu-team/manual/source/3/3.2/3.2.6/desktop_notifications.rst

 Version
 -------
-Lubuntu ships with version 2.1.0 of Desktop Notifications.
+Lubuntu ships with version 2.1.0 of Notifications.

 How to Launch
 -------------
-To launch Desktop Notifications from the menu :menuselection:`Preferences --> LXQt settings --> Desktop Notifications`.
-The icon for Desktop Notifications looks like a ! in a chat bubble.
+To launch Notifications from the menu :menuselection:`Preferences --> LXQt settings --> Desktop Notifications`.
+The icon for Notifications looks like a ! in a chat bubble.
 You can also launch Desktop Notifications from left clicking on the docked notifications tray icon and :menuselection:`Options`.
-To launch the Desktop Notifications from the command line run
+To launch Notifications from the command line run

 .. code::